spectrocloud/librarium/content/docs/09.5-security/12-saas-operation.md

     <br />

-    - **Database Communication**: The database connection from application services running in the management cluster to MongoDB is protected by TLS with Authentication enabled.
+    - **Database Communication**: The database connection from Palette internal services active in the management cluster to MongoDB is protected by TLS with Authentication enabled.

     <br />